philnewm/blog-articles/README.md

 - Place separators under chapter titles, Header 2 (##)
 - Article should be valid markdown
 - Specific terms should be formatted *italic*
+- Use `sudo` for commands expected to be run as root

 ## Branch-States